MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 # Run terraform apply using the generated deployment file
 cdktf deploy

-# Destory the deployment using
+# Destroy the deployment using
 cdktf destroy
 ```